 LA CORTE (HOTEL)

 Still with me?
 OK, if you have cash to splash and are coming with the family (and/or nanny and/or grandparents), go for a villa.
 Arranged in 8 clusters of 4 (so that's 28 in all, well done), each villa has its own walled garden bursting with colourful flowers, aromatic rosemary beds and a pool.
-Spread over 3 floors, they each have 3 ensuite double/twin bedrooms plus a nanny/box room.
-We loved the wraparound balconies with marble stairways down to the pool; not so keen on the fact that the lower-ground floor gets little or no natural light.
+Spread over 3 floors, they each have 3 ensuite double/twin bedrooms.
+We loved the wraparound balconies with marble stairways down to the pool.
 You get 2 living rooms (one up, one down - with a whopping home ents system) and a full kitchen and diner (not that you'll use it much).
 Expect basic starters (tea, coffee etc) and a washing machine (handy for avoiding astronomical laundry bills); a private cook is also available.
-The decor is more colonial and perhaps less chic than the other options, but it's spacious and comfy and you’ll spend most of your say by the tantalising private pool right outside.
-Extended family groups can even book 4 adjoining villas to make a supervilla for 20.
+The decor is more colonial and perhaps less chic than the other options, but it's spacious and comfy and you’ll spend most of your stay by the tantalising private pool right outside.
+Extended family groups can even book 4 adjoining villas to make a supervilla.

 - Air conditioning

 - Central heating

 - Extra beds

 There's an equally wide range of dining options on site, but bear in mind that some only open in summer (May-September).